Average Weather in Marigot St. Martin

 The area within 2 miles of Marigot is covered by water (41%), grassland (27%), and trees (24%), within 10 miles by water (89%), and within 50 miles by water (99%).

 This report illustrates the typical weather in Marigot, based on a statistical analysis of historical hourly weather reports and model reconstructions from January 1, 1980 to December 31, 2016.

 Temperature and Dew Point

-The station records are corrected for the elevation difference between the station and Marigot according to the International Standard Atmosphere , and by the relative change present in the MERRA-2 satellite-era reanalysis between the two locations.
+For each station, the records are corrected for the elevation difference between that station and Marigot according to the International Standard Atmosphere , and by the relative change present in the MERRA-2 satellite-era reanalysis between the two locations.

 All other weather data, including cloud cover, precipitation, wind speed and direction, and solar flux, come from NASA's MERRA-2 Modern-Era Retrospective Analysis .
 This reanalysis combines a variety of wide-area measurements in a state-of-the-art global meteorological model to reconstruct the hourly history of weather throughout the world on a 50-kilometer grid.

 Land Use data comes from the Global Land Cover SHARE database , published by the Food and Agriculture Organization of the United Nations.

 Elevation data comes from the Shuttle Radar Topography Mission (SRTM) , published by NASA's Jet Propulsion Laboratory.